Three box trucks driving on a motorway at dusk

 Little or no terminal handling and dedicated execution

-Tight time windows and very short decision horizons
+Tight time windows and very short decision horizons in dispatch

 Strong dependency on current vehicle, driver, and carrier availability